Conway nursing home receives vaccine, staff sees ‘light at the end of the tunnel’

 “We do have heroes as well as other facilities, healthcare places have heroes that are taking care of people,” Wooddell said.

-A sign outside Conway Manor reads, ‘Heroes work here’ and Jim said that’s what his staff are.
+A sign outside Conway Manor reads, “Heroes work here.”
+Wooddell said that’s what his staff are.

-“Employees have done a great job, they’ve stepped up, their committed to making our residents safe, providing the necessary care,” Wooddell said.
+“Employees have done a great job,” Wooddell said.
+“They’ve stepped up.
+They’re committed to making our residents safe, providing the necessary care.”

-Staff here said working during the pandemic has been different and at times, difficult.
+Staff said working during the pandemic has been different and at times, difficult.

-“The past few months has been very trying, some days has been an emotional rollercoaster because these residents are like family to us because we interact with them everyday,” Christen Doctor, a Restorative Aid and CNA at Conway Manor said.
+“The past few months has been very trying,” said Christen Doctor, a restorative aid and CNA at Conway Manor.
+“Some days has been an emotional rollercoaster because these residents are like family to us because we interact with them everyday.”

-“I feel pretty good about getting it.
-I was having doubts about it but I started thinking about other people,” Jacqueline Palmer, a Restorative Aid, and CNA said.
+Jacqueline Palmer, a restorative aid and a CNA said she feels good about getting the vaccine.

-Throughout the pandemic, visitation of friends and family has been modified to only annoying interaction between a glass door or some type of barrier is between people.
+“I was having doubts about it but I started thinking about other people,” she said.

-“It’s really been stressful to a certain limit due to families, because they have not been able to visit their loved ones on a normal basis and dealing with them and trying to help through this has been stressful,” Vickie Elliot, the Receptionist at Conway Manor said.
+Throughout the pandemic, visitation of friends and family has been modified to only allowing interaction between a glass door or some type of barrier.

-“The residents, they miss their family for one.
-They ready to get back to normal because it was like 8 months of not seeing their family so we were kind of like family to them,” Palmer said.
+“It’s really been stressful to a certain limit due to families, because they have not been able to visit their loved ones on a normal basis and dealing with them and trying to help through this has been stressful,” said Vickie Elliot, the receptionist at Conway Manor.

 Staff hopes that with the vaccinations being made available, hopefully they’ll be able to return to normal soon.